 Thrush is a fungal infection that will show most commonly on your tongue and the insides of your cheeks.
 Thrush may cause burning, swelling and difficulty in swallowing.
 If you notice red or white patches or sores on your tongue, gums, or cheeks, contact our Northborough dentist office.

 Dry mouth is a common side effect of diabetes.
 Diabetes increases the levels of glucose in the saliva and slows the natural production of saliva down.
 With less saliva to wash away debris and to keep bacteria levels in check, tooth decay may become more prevalent.
 Saliva is an important natural defense against tooth decay.
 Drinking plenty of water and proper oral hygiene may help decrease tooth decay due to dry mouth .

 Schedule a Dental Exam Northborough, MA

 If you have been diagnosed with diabetes, schedule an appointment at our Northborough dental office.
 Regular check ups and dental cleanings can help your body fight off bacteria and keep your smile bright and healthy.
-General dentists Dr. Robert Gauthier and Dr. Olga Krikunenko utilize state of the art technology and their years of experience and education to offer patients quality dental care in a supportive environment.
+General dentist Dr. Robert Gauthier utilizes state of the art technology and their years of experience and education to offer patients quality dental care in a supportive environment.